-(Refer to Group risk report for comprehensive assessment which can be found within the annual report at https://investor-relations.db.com/files/documents/annual-reports/Annual Report 2020.pdf)
+(Refer to Group risk report for comprehensive assessment which can be found within the annual report at

-- Risk measurement methods are primarily developed and performed centrally by DB Group risk management functions in collaboration with DBJ's finance and risk management staff.
+- https://investor-relations.db.com/files/documents/annual-reports/2022/Annual_Report_2021.pdf?language_id=1f) - Risk measurement methods are primarily developed and performed centrally by DB Group risk management functions in collaboration with DBJ's finance and risk management staff.
 Regular training is held and ongoing updates are provided by the Group to ensure full understanding of methodologies.
 The Group's methodologies are also adapted and extended if required to comply with specific local regulatory requirements (eg for specific stress testing purposes).